 - Any recent water quality tests conducted by local authorities

 If you plan to use your waterfront property for boating and water sports, make sure to consider factors like water depth, access to boat launches, and local regulations.
 Maryland has a wealth of boating opportunities, but not all properties offer the same level of access.
 In addition to that, you will also want to research any fees or permits required for boating in the area.

 Utilities and Infrastructure

 Waterfront properties may have different utility needs than what you are used to.
 For example, you may need a septic system instead of a sewer connection, or you may need to install a well for drinking water.
 It is important to research the availability and cost of these utilities before deciding on a property.

-Maryland’s waterfront properties can be a great investment, but you should also consider the property’s resale value.
+Maryland’s waterfront properties can be a great investment or a great second home, but you should also consider the property’s resale value.
 Factors like location, view, and accessibility can all impact a property’s value over time.
 Additionally, waterfront properties may be subject to more stringent zoning regulations, which can also impact their value.